-During 2011, we paid dividends on a monthly basis totaling \$1.56 per share, or \$34.9 million.
-We generated undistributed taxable income (or "spillover income") of approximately \$7.9 million, or \$0.30 per share, during 2011 that will be carried forward toward distributions paid in 2012.
-In December 2011, we declared monthly dividends for the first quarter of 2012 totaling \$0.405 per share, representing an 8% increase compared to the monthly dividends for the first quarter of 2011.
-In March 2012, we declared monthly dividends for the second quarter of 2012 totaling \$0.42 per share, representing a 7.7% increase compared to the monthly dividends for the second quarter of 2011.
-During 2010, we paid monthly dividends of \$0.125 per share, or \$1.50 per share for the entire year.
-Including the dividends declared for the first and second quarters of 2012, we will have paid approximately \$7.14 per share in cumulative dividends since our October 2007 initial public offering.
+For the three months ended March 31, 2012, we paid dividends on a monthly basis totaling \$0.405 per share, or \$10.9 million.
+In March 2012, we declared monthly dividends for the second quarter of 2012 totaling \$0.42 per share representing a 7.7% increase compared to the monthly dividends for the second quarter of 2011 and a 3.7% increase compared to the first quarter of 2012.
+During 2011, we paid monthly dividends of \$1.56 per share for the entire year.
+Including the dividends declared for the second quarter of 2012, we will have paid approximately \$7.14 per share in cumulative dividends since our October 2007 initial public offering.

-At December 31, 2011, we had \$42.7 million in cash and cash equivalents and \$120.5 million in marketable securities and idle funds investments.
-In the fourth quarter of 2011, we expanded our credit facility (the "Credit Facility"), from \$155 million to \$235 million to provide additional liquidity in support of future investment and operational activities.
-The \$80 million increase in total commitments included commitment increases by lenders currently participating in the Credit Facility, as well as the addition of two new lender relationships which further diversified our lending group to a total of eight participants.
+At March 31, 2012, we had \$89.0 million in cash and cash equivalents and \$14.3 million in marketable securities and idle funds investments.
+In the second quarter of 2012, we expanded our credit facility (the "Credit Facility") from \$235 million to \$277.5 million to provide additional liquidity in support of future investment and operational activities.
+The \$42.5 million increase in total commitments included commitment increases by three lenders currently participating in the Credit Facility.
+The Credit Facility contains an accordion feature that allows for a further increase in total commitments under the facility up to \$350 million of total commitments from new and existing lenders on the same terms and conditions as the existing commitments.